 The Device Server / Managed Media Converter is accessible via a Telnet.
 At the command prompt type telnet 192.168.0.254 (If connecting with default IP).
-You will be prompted to Enter user name and password as mentioned and shown in the topic Console Port Access.
-Use CLI or Menu-driven interface to perform the changes.
+You will be prompted to enter the user name and password as mentioned and shown in the topic Console Port Access.
+Use the CLI or the Menu-driven interface to perform the changes.

-The only limitation of Telnet Access is that users can not assign new IP address to device server.
-Please use Console Port Access or Web Access to assign new IP address.
+The only limitation of Telnet Access is that users can not assign a new IP address to the device server / managed media converter.
+Please use Console Port Access or Web Access to assign a new IP address to the unit.